 Applications are made by completing both the standard GP training application and the additional academic training form on the GP National Recruitment Office website.

-Applicants must demonstrate suitability for a clinical GP training programme via the usual assessment methods (computer based test and Selection Centre) in order to be considered for an academic post.
+Applicants must demonstrate suitability for a clinical GP training programme via the usual assessment methods (computer-based test and Selection Centre) in order to be considered for an academic post.
 Those making an unsuccessful application for academic training will still be considered for a standard GP specialty training programme.
 Full details

 "The GP Academic Clinical Fellowship has given me a privileged opportunity to experience primary care research at an early stage in my career.
-The Academic Unit of Primary Care is a fantastic department to work within and you are given a unique chance to work with those at the forefront of their academic field.
+The Centre for Academic Primary Care is a fantastic department to work within and you are given a unique chance to work with those at the forefront of their academic field.
 The challenges of research are hugely contrasting to clinical work but also hugely rewarding and enriching."
 ST2 academic clinical trainee